Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 ---

 I am a postdoctoral fellow at the University of Texas MD Anderson  Cancer Center, working with Prof. [Wenyi Wang](https://odin.mdacc.tmc.edu/~wwang7/).
-I received my PhD degree in Statistics from [North Carolina State University](https://statistics.sciences.ncsu.edu/) in 2022, advised by Prof. [Eric C. Chi] (http://www.ericchi.com/)(now at Rice).
+I received my PhD degree in Statistics from [North Carolina State University](https://statistics.sciences.ncsu.edu/) in 2022, advised by Prof. [Eric C. Chi](http://www.ericchi.com/) (now at Rice).
 I am broadly interested in numerical optimization, machine learning, high-dimensional statistics, and their applications in cancer genomics.

 [//]: # Before joining NCSU, I obtained my Master's degree in Statistics from Renmin University of China, advised by Prof. [Bo Zhang](http://stat.ruc.edu.cn/en/teacher_more.php?cid=89248&id=52).
 [//]: # Prior to that, I obtained my Bachelor's degree in Mathematics and Applied Mathematics from China University of Mining and Technology.